alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 .
 #endif
 ```
-These three lines for an *include guard* (sometimes called macro guard, or header guard).
-This construct is used to avoid the problem of *double inclusion*: should the header of your class be included more than once, the include guard will protect your code from double definitions which result in invalid code.
+These three lines form an **include guard** (sometimes called macro guard, or header guard).
+This construct is used to avoid the problem of **double inclusion**: should the header of your class be included more than once, the include guard will protect your code from double definitions which result in invalid code.

 {% challenge " Include guards" %}
 What is the risk of *not* using include guards?